 The most commonly used learning management systems or LMS in the higher education sector are:

 - Blackboard, and it is available in both SaaS and non-SaaS models

 - Moodle, a free, community-driven, and open-source platform

 - Canvas, a user-friendly platform with native web hosting features

 Some online programs may also feature digital simulations where students learn practical skills in virtual settings mimicking real-world scenarios.

 Assessments and Evaluations

 Online students are also evaluated based on their academic performance throughout the online associate degree in elementary education program.
-Every online program has its unique grading system and methods of evaluation but the common ones include:
+Every online program has its unique grading system and methods of evaluation, but the common ones include the following:

 - Lessons via recorded and live lectures

 - Quizzes and exams